pallets/werkzeug/docs/unicode.rst

 .. versionchanged:: 0.11

-Up until version 0.11, Werkzeug used Python's stdlib functionality to detect the filesystem encoding.
-However, several bug reports against Werkzeug have shown that the value of :py:func:`sys.getfilesystemencoding` cannot be trusted under traditional UNIX systems.
-The usual problems come from misconfigured systems, where ``LANG`` and similar environment variables are not set.
-In such cases, Python would default to ASCII as filesystem encoding, a very conservative default that is usually wrong and causes more problems than it avoids.
+Several bug reports against Werkzeug have shown that the value of :py:func:`sys.getfilesystemencoding` cannot be trusted under traditional UNIX systems.
+Usually this occurs due to a misconfigured system where ``LANG`` and similar environment variables are not set.
+In such cases, Python defaults to ASCII as the filesystem encoding, a very conservative default that is usually wrong and causes more problems than it avoids.

-Therefore Werkzeug will force the filesystem encoding to ``UTF-8`` and issue a warning whenever it detects that it is running under BSD or Linux, and :py:func:`sys.getfilesystemencoding` is returning an ASCII encoding.
+If Werkzeug detects it's running in a misconfigured environment, it will assume the filesystem encoding is ``UTF-8`` and issue a warning.

-See also :py:mod:`werkzeug.filesystem`.
+See :mod:`werkzeug.filesystem`.